Walk Worthy: Guarding the Spirit's Unity in Humility and Love

 The church must walk worthy of God’s calling by guarding Spirit-given unity through humble, patient, loving life together.

-1 I therefore, the prisoner in the Lord, beg you to walk worthily of the calling with which you were called,
+1 As a prisoner in the Lord, then, I urge you to walk in a manner worthy of the calling you have received:

-3 being eager to keep the unity of the Spirit in the bond of peace.
+3 and with diligence to preserve the unity of the Spirit through the bond of peace.

-4 There is one body and one Spirit, even as you also were called in one hope of your calling,
+4 There is one body and one Spirit, just as you were called to one hope when you were called;

 The church must walk worthy of God’s calling by guarding Spirit-given unity through humble, patient, loving life together.